 Category 2: Organization & Efficiency

-Bring order to your space with these attractive, hard-working organizers.
+Bring order to your space with these attractive, hard-working organizers, plus smart bins, clips, and diy craft room storage.
+For tight rooms, try renter-safe diy craft room ideas for small spaces.
 Want to trim your supply bill too?
 These frugal cleaning hacks can replace several specialty products you’d otherwise buy.

 Project 3: Rustic Rope Storage Baskets 🧺